-Mr. Speaker, the East African Community region suffers from frequent food insecurity despite the huge resource endowments and great potential for production of adequate food.
+- 46.Mr.
+Speaker, the East African Community region suffers from frequent food insecurity despite the huge resource endowments and great potential for production of adequate food.
 Food insecurity in the region is caused by both natural and policy related factors.
-The EAC Secretariat with the financial and technical support from USAID and East Africa Trade and Investment Hub (EATIH) has developed EAC Regional Food Security and Nutrition Security Strategy (FNSS) and its Action Plan (FSAP) to guide the implementation and actualization of the regional food security objectives.
-The two documents are now awaiting consideration and adoption by the 11th Sectoral Council on Agriculture and Food Security scheduled this month.

-Mr. Speaker, progress has been made in the implementation of EAC Animal Resources
+The EAC Secretariat with the financial and technical support from USAID and East Africa Trade and Investment Hub (EATIH) has developed EAC Regional Food Security and Nutrition Security Strategy and its Action Plan (FSAP) to guide the (FNSS) implementation and actualization of the regional food security The objectives. documents awaiting two are now consideration and adoption by the 11thSectoral Council on Agriculture and Food Security scheduled this month. - 47.
+Mr. Speaker, progress has been made in the implementation of EAC Animal Resources Information System.

-Information System.
 In February 2018, the EAC Secretariat convened a regional technical working group meeting to update and finalize development of regional reports and policy briefs on the status of animal resources in the region.
-The reports and policy briefs developed will be printed and disseminated to sensitize and create broad awareness among policy-makers and investors on the importance and potential of animal resources.
+The reports and policy briefs developed will be printed and disseminated to sensitize and on the importance and potential of animal resources.